Abscess: Internal abscess

 Abscesses can form inside the body.
 The cause can be from trauma, surgery, an infection, or a pre-existing condition.

 Pathophysiology

 An abscess is a buildup of pus surrounded by normal body tissue.
 In most cases, abscesses are caused by an infectious species of bacteria, and they function to wall off the infection from uninfected tissues.

 Organisms or foreign materials destroy the local cells, which results in the release of cytokines.
 The cytokines trigger an inflammatory response, which draws large numbers of white blood cells to the area and increases the regional blood flow.

-The final structure of the abscess is an abscess wall, or capsule, that is formed by the adjacent healthy cells in an attempt to keep the pus from infecting neighboring structures.
-However, such encapsulation tends to prevent immune cells from attacking bacteria in the pus, or from reaching the causative organism or foreign object.
+The final structure of the abscess is an abscess wall, or capsule, formed by adjacent healthy cells in an attempt to keep the pus from infecting neighboring structures.
+However, such encapsulation tends to prevent immune cells from attacking bacteria in the pus or from reaching the causative organism or foreign object.